-- 19.1 This policy can be provided in alternative formats (including large print, audio and electronic) upon request.
-For further information, or to make a request, please contact:
+19.1 This policy can be provided in alternative formats (including large print, audio and electronic) upon request.
+For further information, or to make a request, please contact the Academic Standards and Quality Office at asgo@globalbanking.ac.uk.

-- Name: Welfare Management Team

-- Position: Welfare Officer/Manager

-- Email: welfare@globalbanking.ac.uk

 APPENDIX A Glossary